 Music, Drama and Visual Art, are thriving disciplines at TAS, studied as part of the Prep to Year 8 Curriculum.
 In Year 9 and Year 10, Music, Drama and Visual Art can be studied as elective subjects each semester.

 The TAS Art Program is enhanced by regular visits of professional artists and by attendance at local exhibitions.
 Students enter both local and national art competitions, as well as displaying their work at school promotional evenings and at specifically staged school art shows.
 Each year, the Senior Visual Art students participate in competitions and exhibition including but not limited to: Cairns Show – Photography and Wearable Art Competitions, Write About Art by Flying Art Competition, Creative Generation – ENERGY Exhibition at the TANKS Art Centre and Receive < Respond.

 The TAS Drama Program encourages students to participate in productions ranging from Shakespeare to mime and contemporary plays.
 Productions are staged for the public on a regular basis in the Bishop Centre for Performing Arts, the School’s fully equipped Performing Arts Complex.
 The student technical crew support these performances.

-TAS Music Camps, often held at the start of the year, provide students with an occasion to learn new material and sharpen their skills, offering further opportunities for development, education and performance practice.
+TAS Music Workshops, often held at the start of the year, provide students with an occasion to learn new material and sharpen their skills, offering further opportunities for development, education and performance practice.
 In both 2019 and 2020 students worked under the instruction of Professor Rob McWilliams – a renowned music educator.